K1nd4SUS/K1nd4SUS.github.io/src/pages/blog/posts/blog-k1nd4-cluster.md

 The routing model in one sentence: the `route` tree matches on alert **labels** top-down, first match wins, and each route points at a named **receiver** (the address book).
 Critical alerts fan out to two addresses; the built-in always-firing `Watchdog` alert is null-routed (it exists as a dead-man's switch, not as spam).

-The SMTP password lives in a Kubernetes secret mounted into the pod — values files end up in Git, secrets must not:
+The SMTP password lives in a Kubernetes secret mounted into the pod, values files end up in Git, secrets must not:

 ```bash
 kubectl create secret generic alertmanager-smtp -n monitoring \